pmbanugo/tina/docs/concepts/thread_per_core.md

 - **Cache locality.** An Isolate's struct, its mailbox metadata, and its working memory all reside in cache lines that are warm on the owning core.
 They stay warm because nothing evicts them across cores.
 - **Determinism.** The scheduler's dispatch order is a function of the Shard's local state — its inbound messages, I/O completions, and timer expirations.
 In simulation mode, the same seed reproduces the same execution, every time.

 Tina does not abandon load balancing; it moves it to **placement time**.
 When an Isolate is spawned, the caller decides which Shard it belongs to.
-Tina provides `key_to_shard(key, shard_count)` utility function for consistent key-based partitioning (e.g. `session_id % shard_count`).
+Tina provides `key_to_shard(key, shard_count)` utility function for consistent key-based partitioning.
 The topology is planned upfront in the boot spec, not discovered at runtime.

 ## Cross-Shard Messaging